ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/suboptimal_breastfeeding/index.rst

 Theoretical minimum risk exposure level
 +++++++++++++++++++++++++++++++++++++++
-For non-exclusive breastfeeding, children aged 0-6 months who received no source of nourishment other than breastmilk (“exclusively breastfed”) were considered to be at the lowest risk of any of the disease outcomes.
-For discontinued breastfeeding, children aged 6 to 23 months who received any breastmilk as a source of nourishment (“continued breastfed”) were considered to be at the lowest risk of disease outcome.
+For non-exclusive breastfeeding, children aged 0-6 months who received no source of nourishment other than breastmilk ("exclusively breastfed") were considered to be at the lowest risk of any of the disease outcomes.
+For discontinued breastfeeding, children aged 6 to 23 months who received any breastmilk as a source of nourishment ("any breastfed") were considered to be at the lowest risk of disease outcome.

 Assment of risk-outcome pairs
 +++++++++++++++++++++++++++++

 .. list-table:: Risk-Outcome Pairs for Suboptimal Breastfeeding
    :header-rows: 1